mozilla-services/docs/source/storage/apis-2.0.rst

 ===========

 Each BSO is assigned to a collection with other related BSOs.
-Collection names may only contain alphanumeric characters, period, underscore and hyphen.
+Collection names may only contain characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen).

 Collections are created implicitly on demand, when storing a BSO in them for the first time.